adrientaudiere/MiscMetabar/paper/paper.md

 Biological studies, especially in ecology, health sciences and taxonomy, need to describe the biological composition of samples.
 During the last twenty years, the development of (i) high-throughput DNA sequencing, (ii) reference databases and (iii) bioinformatics resources have allowed the description of biological communities through metabarcoding.
 Metabarcoding involves the sequencing of millions (*meta*-) of short regions of specific DNA (*-barcoding*, @valentini2009) often from environmental samples (eDNA, @taberlet2012) such as human stomach contents, lake water, soil and air.

 Several plateforms (referenced in @tedersoo2022) such as QIIME2 (@bolyen2019), mothur (@schloss2020), and Galaxy (@jalili2020) allow complete analysis from raw fastq sequences to statistical analysis and visualization.
-However, the R ecosystem (@rcran), is very rich (see the "State of the field in R" section) and more flexible than these platforms.
+However, the R ecosystem (@rcran), is very rich (Table 1) and more flexible than these platforms.

 `MiscMetabar` aims to facilitate the **description**, **transformation**, **exploration** and **reproducibility** of metabarcoding analysis using R. The development of `MiscMetabar` relies heavily on the R packages `dada2`, `phyloseq` and `targets`.